bioinfo-pf-curie/ChIP-seq/README.md

 =======================================================
 Available Profiles
-  -profile test                    Set up the test dataset -profile conda                   Build a new conda environment before running the pipeline -profile toolsPath               Use the paths defined in configuration for each tool -profile singularity             Use the Singularity images for each process -profile cluster                 Run the workflow on the cluster, instead of locally
+  -profile test                    Set up the test dataset -profile conda                   Build a new conda environment before running the pipeline.
+Use `--condaCacheDir` to define the conda cache path
+  -profile multiconda              Build a new conda environment per process before running the pipeline.
+Use `--condaCacheDir` to define the conda cache path
+  -profile path                    Use the installation path defined for all tools.
+Use `--globalPath` to define the insallation path
+  -profile multipath               Use the installation paths defined for each tool.
+Use `--globalPath` to define the insallation path
+  -profile docker                  Use the Docker images for each process -profile singularity             Use the Singularity images for each process.
+Use `--singularityPath` to define the insallation path
+  -profile cluster                 Run the workflow on the cluster, instead of locally

 ```